-- Enjoy an Afternoon stroll along the Douro River in Porto: Click the image below to see a selection of full-sized photos from our walk.
+- Enjoy an Afternoon stroll along the Douro River in Porto

-Day 1 in Porto - Sunset and Dinner on the Douro
+3 Days in Porto: Day 1 (Evening) - Sunset and Dinner on the Douro

 - Dine along the Douro: Lovely outdoor eateries line the Douro River in Porto.
 We tried Casa Filha da Mae Preta.
 Entries average about 10.00 € at the time of writing and it's worth every penny not only for the food (we loved our octopus dish served with sharp raw onions) but for the people-watching.

-Day 2 in Porto - Morning - An Atmospheric Stroll
+3 Days in Porto: Day 2 (Morning) - An Atmospheric Stroll

 - Steep in the atmosphere of Porto and take a walk to explore the area around Clérigos Church, Church of St. Ildefonso, Cinema Batalha, Rua de Santa Catarina, and Câmara Municipal de Porto.

-Day 2 Porto - Afternoon - Lunch and Excursion to Foz
+3 Days in Porto: Day 2 (Afternoon) - Lunch and an Excursion to Foz

 - Upscale Menu do Dia: Take time out for another Menu do Dia in Porto.
 This time, we tried the more upscale Club 3C.
 We were drawn in by their chalkboard menu outside as we went past.

-Day 2 in Porto - Evening - Port Tasting Reprise and Sunset Cruise
+3 Days in Porto: Day 2 (Evening) - Port Tasting Reprise and Sunset Cruise

 - Port and Chocolate Tasting: Retrace your route on the tram from Foz back to its origin in Porto.
 Cross the river and do a reprise of your port tasting experience from Day 1.
 This time, we opted to try one of the port tasting rooms along the Douro River, Kopke.
 We were led upstairs to a quiet room overlooking the Douro and were presented with a menu of wine flights to choose from.
 We selected an option (22.40 € at the time of writing) that included two wines and three ports (one was 30 years old!).
 The port tasting was served with a copious supply of chocolate.

-Day 3 in Porto - Morning - Enjoy Magnificent Vistas While Getting Some Exercise
+3 Days in Porto: Day 3 (Morning) - Enjoy Magnificent Vistas While Getting Some Exercise

 - Climb Torre dos Clérigos: On Sunday, many shops and attractions in Porto are closed but you can still climb the iconic tower at Clérigos Church.
 Catch your breath while steeping in the amazing views over Porto.